-Used as Scout powered transport since the earliest troops Trek carts fell into disuse with the coming of motor transport.
+Used as Scout powered transport since the earliest troops Trek carts began to fall into disuse with the growth of motor transport.

 Hand carts were not an exclusively Scouting vehicle and several references are made to hiring hand carts.
-The main difference may have been the pulling rope anchorages that enabled several scouts to haul simultaneously and enabling heavy loads to be moved over longer distances.
+The main difference may have been the pulling rope anchorages that enabled several scouts to haul simultaneously, enabling heavy loads to be moved over longer distances.

 Some were collapsible and the parts used for other functions on camp.

 Originally they were called transport carts or transport wagons, as used for a Trek.
 In 1912 ‘the famous Scout trek cart’ was advertised and the name Trek cart came into popular use.

 They were used to walk to camp directly from town or from a railway which carried kit and cart to a starting point further afield.
 On camp they were used for collecting wood, water and provisions.
 The detachable parts were used for many roles.
 One advertised itself as being able to sleep six when upturned.

 In 1946 of 48 named camps used by Cambridge groups 35 sites were near enough to be reached with a Trek cart.
 The work involved in reaching many of these the sites was perhaps too great for many weekend camps but the recorded figures suggest many camps were about a week long.
 The 1918 weekend camp described below was 30 miles in total and ‘most memorable’ for the distance.

 With the rise of motor transport vans became readily available and the roads busy.
 The Trek cart slipped into irregular use.
 Many of the quotes from 1939 onward concern secondary uses for the trek carts; it may be that the trek to camp was taken ‘as read’.
 Weekend Patrol camps were reported by several troops in 1946, but the bare figures do not state how they got there.